6 hours (2 intensive classes: theory and practice)

 - What is the difference between an edited and an unedited image?

-- The importance of post-production in landscape astrophotography
+- The importance of context in landscape astrophotography

 - Basic information to find astronomical objects in the night sky